 SMETA Ethical Audits

 Consumers value companies that provide evidence of their commitment to ethical trading and human rights.
 Farmers, manufacturers, processors, industries and service companies can all use social audits to demonstrate responsible practices and ensure transparency in the supply chain.
-That gives your organization a competitive advantage, builds loyalty and helps protect your brand.
+That gives your organisation a competitive advantage, builds loyalty and helps protect your brand.

 Sedex Members Ethical Trade Audit (SMETA) is a widely recognized global social compliance scheme.
-Based on the Ethical Trade Initiative (ETI) Base Code, SMETA methodology enables a business to assess the risk in a supplier’s working conditions in terms of labor, health and safety, environment, and business ethics as well as the supply chain.
+Based on the Ethical Trade Initiative (ETI) Base Code, SMETA methodology enables a business to assess the risk in a supplier’s working conditions in terms of labour, health and safety, environment, and business ethics as well as the supply chain.

 With one of the world’s leading collaborative platforms, SMETA provides visibility and transparency for buyers and suppliers to store, share and report on ethical and social audit information.

 SEDEX has more than 55,000 members in 180 countries, and its Affiliate Audit Companies (AACs) have conducted over 280,000 audits worldwide.
-NSF is an AAC of SEDEX, which means we are a third party authorized to perform SMETA audits on your behalf.
+NSF is an AAC of SEDEX, which means we are a third party authorised to perform SMETA audits on your behalf.
 Being granted AAC approval indicates NSF’s commitment to correctly using SMETA, the SEDEX social audit methodology, and to conducting audits with quality and integrity.
 NSF delivers SMETA audits globally.

-NSF is a member of the Association of Professional Social Compliance Auditors (APSCA), which enhances the professionalism, consistency and credibility of organizations conducting social compliance audits.
+NSF is a member of the Association of Professional Social Compliance Auditors (APSCA), which enhances the professionalism, consistency and credibility of organisations conducting social compliance audits.
 This ensures that social compliance audits are delivered by APSCA Registered or Certified auditors with the highest integrity, competency and ethics.

 Identify Good Practices and Unsafe Ones in the Workplace and the Supply Chain

-NSF can guide you through the process, assisting you with your self-assessment or conducting your SMETA audit to show your adherence to good labor, health and safety, environmental, and business practices.
+NSF can guide you through the process, assisting you with your self-assessment or conducting your SMETA audit to show your adherence to good labour, health and safety, environmental, and business practices.
 Your social audit will be conducted by a professional, qualified member of the independent Association of Professional Social Compliance Auditors (APSCA).